KosmasDev/dbt-task-jaffle-shop/README.md

 2. [Section 3](#section-2)

 ## Prerequisites
-Before getting started, make sure you have the following:
 - A dbt Cloud account (a 14-day free trial is available)
 - Access to a data warehouse with the necessary permissions to:
     - Create a new database for this project